marufaytekin/lsh-spark/README.md

 [Similarity Estimation Techniques from Rounding Algorithms] (http://www.cs.princeton.edu/courses/archive/spr04/cos598B/bib/CharikarEstim.pdf) paper.
 This scheme uses random hyperplane based hash functions for collection of vectors to produce hash values.
-This implementation also uses banding technique (see [Mining of Massive Datasets] (http://mmds.org) book) to reduce the false positives and false negatives.
+The model build (preprocessing) and query answering algorithms implemented as described in Figures 1 and 2 of http://www.vldb.org/conf/1999/P49.pdf.

 The implementation is inspired from spark-hash project on github.